 By Rachel Beckles Willson

 Oudmigrations is taking a Summer break, but our research is in preparation for autumn, under wrap like the instrument featured here.
-It lies on a table in Naples, the thick paper covering it marked with a number written in red biro.
+It lies on a table in Rome, the thick paper covering it marked with a number written in red biro.
 What stories will it have to tell once we upwrap it?

 In one of the Tales of 1001 Nights we encounter an oud whose story is released each time fingers pass over its strings: